Interview

 Can you tell us how you started creating content for YouTube?

-I haven't trained academically in machine learning, so, the only source of knowledge that I myself started learning was found online in the form of videos, blog posts and research papers.
+I haven't trained academically in machine learning, so, the only source of knowledge that I myself started learning was found online in the form of videos, text to speak, blog posts and research papers.

 I've always enjoyed tinkering with the video format and really enjoyed the process of helping others understand concepts that I personally found fascinating.
 And I also - having gone down the self-taught path - understood well enough the struggle that it can be to learn something new.
 So, I started making my first videos literally explaining how I trained certain neural networks or collected data.